Lose Weight, Get In Shape, And Build Your Bones With These 7 Scrumptious Foods

 Renewing Your Bones Also Means Getting In Shape

-I want to reiterate that the Save Our Bones Program was not designed to promote weight loss.
+I want to reiterate that the Osteoporosis Reversal Program was not designed to promote weight loss.
 But when you decide to embark on the Program and reverse your osteoporosis or osteopenia without drugs, getting in shape and reaching an optimal weight are just about inevitable!

 Besides the healthful foods recommended in the Program, another reason this happens is because building bone must include regular exercise.
 Not only does exercise stimulate bone growth as per Wolff’s Law, but it also offers a vast number of other benefits, including healthful weight.

 That’s why I created the Densercise™ Epidensity Training System.
-It is meant to be used in conjunction with the Save Our Bones Program that, as we’ve just seen, includes many delicious Foundation Foods that promote weight loss.
+It is meant to be used in conjunction with the Osteoporosis Reversal Program that, as we’ve just seen, includes many delicious Foundation Foods that promote weight loss.
 With Densercise™ as part of your bone-building plan, the stage is set for a more energized, in-shape, osteoporosis-free you!

 Take Exercising For Your Bones to the Next Level!